heig-vd-dai-course/heig-vd-dai-course/14.01-caching-and-performance/01-course-material/README.md

 ### What did you do and learn?

-In this chapter, you have learned about caching mechanisms that are offered by HTTP.
+In this course, you have learned about caching mechanisms that are offered by HTTP.

 You have discovered the expiration and validation caching models.